Upcoming Home Improvement? How to Navigate Big Purchases and Make Wise Decisions

 Research and decide which purchases are worth spending more on.
 For example, appliances used nearly every day are a worthwhile investment - especially if they are more energy efficient and offer features that enhance your day-to-day routine, saving time and energy.

 The return on investment should be considered in many ways for home improvements.
 First, check out reputable reports like the Remodeling Cost vs. Value Report.
 For example, adding fiberglass attic insulation recoups 107.7% of the cost.

 In addition to resale ROI, consider other ways you'll get a return on your investment.
 Will your upgrade help you save energy and reduce your bills?
 Will it save you time and stress in daily life?
 Does it enhance your home's aesthetic and flow?
 These are other ROIs that are just as valuable to consider as resale ROI.

 It's worth your time to conduct research so you get the best outcome possible.
 Learn about materials to discover which is best for your lifestyle and research brands.
 If you're hiring the project out, research contractors to find a reputable professional for the job.

 Starting a home improvement project is exciting.
 Answering these questions will help ensure your time and financial investment are well spent.

 Kim graduated from I.U.P.
 Academy of Culinary Arts and was also a Graduate of Pennsylvania Bankers Association School of Banking and Advanced School of Banking.
-She currently is a board member of the Cameron County Chamber and the Cameron County Industrial Development Authority/Industrial Planning Corporation.
-She is also a member of the Emporium Rotary Club, member of the North Central Loan Review Board and serves as an Auditor for the County of Cameron.
+She is currently the Vice President of the Cameron County Industrial Development Authority/Industrial Planning Corporation, sits on the North Central Regional Loan Review Committee and the North Central Audit and Finance Committee, along with being a board member of the Workforce Solutions for North Central PA.
+Kim is a member of the Emporium Rotary Club and serves as an Auditor for the County of Cameron.